-The M5 does not include a battery disconnect or over current protection device.
-A maximum 175 Amp protection device is required, located closest to the batteries.
-This may be in the form of a circuit breaker or a replaceable fuse and disconnect switch.
-The Beacon Power battery and disconnect enclosures include the required 175 Amp disconnect.
+The M5 Plus does not include a battery disconnect or overcurrent protection device.
+A maximum 175 Amp protection device is required, located as close to the batteries as is possible.
+This protection device may be in the form of a circuit breaker or a replaceable fuse and disconnect switch.
+The Beacon Power battery and disconnect enclosures include the required 175 Amp disconnect circuit breaker.